Skip to main content

 Central to that mission is the Choose Healthy Life Blueprint for Wellness, a screening tool that provides a clinical set of laboratory tests and measurements that are completed to give individuals a clear picture of their overall health so they can act on specific risk areas, including hypertension, diabetes risk, and heart health.
 Screenings are offered at Choose Healthy Life church events, Quest Patient Service Centers, and local healthcare centers.

-Dr Reyna urged healthcare executives who are hoping to build similar institution-community partnerships to fight health inequities to “focus your impact and avoid aiming too broadly; be deliberate and intentional with community engagement, rather than rushing; and build internal processes to ensure efficiency and productivity.”
+Dr Reyna urged healthcare executives who are hoping to build similar institution-community partnerships to improve clinical and community health outcomes to “focus your impact and avoid aiming too broadly; be deliberate and intentional with community engagement, rather than rushing; and build internal processes to ensure efficiency and productivity.”

 Ms Fraser-Howze stressed the importance of “anticipating the need to adapt to an evolving landscape” and planning accordingly, “addressing the gaps and concerns that arise collectively, and celebrate your successes along the way.”